AdrianaProan/git-hooks-nodejs/README.md

 NodeJS application with Husky and cmmitlint

 Testing, linting and verification of the commit message using autometed git  hooks with help of husky, commitlint and lint-staged npm packegs

+enter `npm install` after clonning to make use of all hooks